ABabhulkar/nRF_samples/doc/nrf_tasks/tasks/[NRF-4] Update UART central to connect with 2 nodes.md

 #### Sub-Task
 - [x] Create application by taking UART central sample as a base
-- [ ] Update configuration to make it connect with 2 nodes instead of 1
+- [x] Update configuration to make it connect with 2 nodes instead of 1 ❌ Central should have at least 2 threads, separate thread should be created for each connection.
-- [ ] Central should have at least 2 threads, separate thread should be created for each connection.
+	**- Threading is not possible as connections work on callbacks and not threads.**
-- [ ] (Optional) Implement all logic as single runnable and create a thread to run that runnable on connection.
+ ❌ (Optional) Implement all logic as single runnable and create a thread to run that runnable on connection.
-- [ ] Each thread should do following
+ ❌ Each thread should do following
 	- Manage connection with the node
 	- log any msg received from node
 	- send msg back to node
-- [ ] In case connection is lost then end the thread
+ ❌ In case connection is lost then end the thread
 - [x] ~~(Optional) Add support for nRF52 board~~
 	- This is done by default